haihala/jsonpp/README.md

 These qualities are independent of each other.
 Be not afraid of the red in the syntax highlighting, GitHub simply doesn't comprehend the awesomeness of JSON++.
 Yet.
-Most of this file is a spec and does not confirm that something works.
+Most of what is on here works, but there are still lots of known bugs.
+Please for the love of everything you hold dear, don't use this for anything.

 To make a value interactive, you can call functions with our lisp-like syntax: